moonmethod/MoonMethodTools/README.md

-# MoonMethod Paladin Threat Lab
+# MoonMethod Paladin Threat Tools

-An editable, dependency-free Classic Era Paladin threat calculator.
 It compares:
 - Greater Blessing of Kings threat per active enemy
 - Rank 5 Consecration threat per enemy over its full duration
 - Rank 8 Judgement of Righteousness threat on its target

-The Hakkar-style preset uses four buffed players and 200 spell power.
-The Flamegor-style preset uses eight buffed Warriors and 200 spell power.

 ## Edit it

 The whole site is four files:
 - `index.html` — page content and structure
 - `styles.css` — colours, layout and visual design
 - `app.mjs` — controls and interaction behaviour